 The School offers three certificate programs.
-Students can count six semester hours of required social work electives towards their certificate program.
+Students working on a minor or a certificate may apply up to 6 s.h. toward the social work.
 For more information, check out the link for each certificate program on the School's website.